ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 -  Templates and ``command`` or ``config`` modules to generate host, device, or platform commands or configuration
 -  The current platform ``facts`` modules to supplement native facts information

-You can also use the ``cli_parse`` module to populate the Ansible inventory or a CMDB with new structured data
+You can also use the ``cli_parse`` module to populate the Ansible inventory or a CMDB with new structured data.

 When not to parse the text
 ---------------------------

 You should not parse semi-structured text when:

--  The device, host, or platform has a RESTAPI and returns JSON
+-  The device, host, or platform has a RESTAPI and returns JSON.
--  Existing Ansible facts modules already return the desired data
+-  Existing Ansible facts modules already return the desired data.
--  Ansible network resource modules exist for configuration management of the device and resource
+-  Ansible network resource modules exist for configuration management of the device and resource.

 Parsing the CLI
 =========================

 The ``cli_parse`` module includes the following cli_parsing plugins:

+``native``
--  ``native``: The native parsing engine is built into Ansible and requires no addition python libraries
+  The native parsing engine built into Ansible and requires no addition python libraries ``xml``
--  ``xml``: Convert XML to an Ansible native data structure
+  Convert XML to an Ansible native data structure ``textfsm``
--  ``textfsm``: A python module which implements a template based state machine for parsing semi-formatted text
+  A python module which implements a template based state machine for parsing semi-formatted text ``ntc_templates``
--  ``ntc_templates``: Predefined ``textfsm`` templates packages supporting a variety of platforms and commands
+  Predefined ``textfsm`` templates packages supporting a variety of platforms and commands ``ttp``
--  ``ttp``: A library for semi-structured text parsing using templates, with added capabilities to simplify the process
+  A library for semi-structured text parsing using templates, with added capabilities to simplify the process ``pyats``
--  ``pyats``: Use the parsers included with the Cisco Test Automation & Validation Solution
+  Uses the parsers included with the Cisco Test Automation & Validation Solution ``json``
--  ``json``: Convert JSON output at the CLI to an Ansible native data structure
+  Converts JSON output at the CLI to an Ansible native data structure

 Because ``cli_parse`` uses a plugin based architecture, it can use additional parsing engines from any Ansible collection.